paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-149-national-energy-policy-and-programs.md

 **(b) Specific appropriation or contribution**

-(1) **11 So in original.
-No par.
-(2) has been enacted.
-In general** — No guarantee shall be made unless—
+(1) **In general** — Except as provided in paragraph (2), the cost of a guarantee shall be paid by the Secretary using an appropriation made for the cost of the guarantee, subject to the availability of such an appropriation.

-  (A) an appropriation for the cost of the guarantee has been made;
+(2) **Insufficient appropriations** — If sufficient appropriated funds to pay the cost of a guarantee are not available, then the guarantee shall not be made unless—

-  (B) the Secretary has received from the borrower a payment in full for the cost of the guarantee and deposited the payment into the Treasury; or
+  (A) the Secretary has received from the borrower a payment in full for the cost of the guarantee and deposited the payment into the Treasury; or

-  (C) a combination of one or more appropriations under subparagraph (A) and one or more payments from the borrower under subparagraph (B) has been made that is sufficient to cover the cost of the guarantee.
+  (B) a combination of one or more appropriations and one or more payments from the borrower under this subsection has been made that is sufficient to cover the cost of the guarantee.

 **(c) Amount** Unless otherwise provided by law, a guarantee by the Secretary shall not exceed an amount equal to 80 percent of the project cost of the facility that is the subject of the guarantee, as estimated at the time at which the guarantee is issued.